newlandsvalley/tunebank-node/README.md

 ## Project Structure

 The project is structured as a polyrepo.
-The main library module is in the `tunebank` subdirectory with two apps that depend on it - `server` and `migration`.
+The main library module is in the `tunebank` subdirectory with three apps that depend on it - `server`, `migration` and `importation`.
 Tests are contained in the server module.
+There is also a small library module for parsing command-line arguments - `arg-parser` - shared by the migration and importation modules.
+Export is handled simply by using postgres psql scripts.

 ## Populating the Test Database